Multi-Digit Division

 Tips for Teachers

 • This lesson allows for flexible use of models, depending on what students have gravitated towards in previous lessons and units.
 Later in the unit, students will more explicitly be pointed towards the use of an area model, the partial quotients algorithm, and the standard algorithm.
 However, since students may find base ten block representations helpful as they develop an understanding of division, the models shown as examples here use this model.
 If students are comfortable with area models, you may choose to jump straight to that model.
-None of the Anchor Tasks, Problem Set tasks, or Homework tasks in this lesson ask students to use a particular strategy to allow for that flexiblility.
+None of the Anchor Tasks, Problem Set tasks, or Extra Practice Problems in this lesson ask students to use a particular strategy to allow for that flexiblility.

 • “Language plays an enormous role in thinking conceptually about the standard division algorithm.
 More adults are accustomed to the “goes into” language that is hard to let go.
 For the problem $$583 \div 4$$, here is some suggested language: